crossplane/crossplane/design/one-pager-crd-scaling.md

 - Initiate further discussions with Kubernetes [sig-scalability] community regarding CRD-scalability and bring agreed-upon Crossplane scenarios into their attention.
 Tracking Crossplane issue: [[12]]
+- We can propose, in upstream Kubernetes community, bumping the client-go discovery client's burst to 300. `kubectl`'s discovery burst has already been bumped to 300 but the burstiness of the default discovery client is still 100.
+  Clients of the API server other than `kubectl` (such as Helm) are still limited to make a burst of 100 discovery requests at most.
+A PR for bumping the default has been opened: [13]

 ## Prior Art